Step 2A - FT MBA

 Statistics may only be taken at CSU Fullerton or a four year university.

-- To enroll in ISDS361A you will need to choose a course that fits your schedule and provide your advisor with the schedule number and section number.
+- To enroll in ISDS361A or ISDS513 you will need to choose a course that fits your schedule and provide your advisor with the schedule number and section number.
 A seat may only be reserved if there are still open seats in the course when you request permission to enroll.
 The CSUF class schedule is found through your student portal.

-- If you would like to take an equivalent course at another 4 year university and evaluation on the course would need to be done first.
+- If you would like to take an equivalent course at another 4 year university an evaluation on the course would need to be done first.
 You would need to meet with your advisor and discuss the policy and procedures prior to taking the course.

 The Writing Requirement is completed through the CSUF testing center.